Glass Melting Furnace

 The USB interface permits the use of the optional analyzing software PortaWin.
 With this software the measured temperature data can be displayed and processed on a PC in real time or used for subsequent analysis.

-- LumaSpection for Furnaces Thermal Imagers: Revolutionary design to continuously monitor through natural gas flames the internal furnace refractory and glass temperatures.
-A wide-angle, water-cooled and air-purged boroscope lens penetrates through a port in the furnace side to provide an accurate high resolution thermal image of the interior.
+- FurnaceSpection™ for Furnaces: Revolutionary design to continuously monitor through natural gas flames the internal furnace refractory and glass temperatures.
+A wide-angle, water-cooled and air-purged borescope lens penetrates through a port in the furnace side to provide an accurate high resolution thermal image of the interior.
 The solution includes a fail-safe auto retraction system.

 - LumaSpec Software: Windows-Based Thermal Imaging Software that Offers High-Speed Real-Time Data Acquisition and Image Analysis Capabilities.
 Users can quickly validate theory, isolate areas of specific interest, or identify uses for monitoring and alerts.

 - User defined regions of interest allow continuous trending and alarm generation for critical areas.

 - Full image data analysis including profiles, histograms, 3-D rendering and image overlay.

 - Integrate into plant control system via OPC or analog output options.